suhacanuluer/suhacanuluer/README.md

-<h1 align="center">Hi everyone 👋, I'm Suha Can</h1>
+<h2 align="center">Hi everyone 👋, I'm Suha Can</h2>
-<h3 align="center">I’m a computer engineering student and junior backend developer, 22 y.o. from Adana, Turkey.</h3>
+<p align="center">I am a junior year <strong>computer engineering student</strong>.
+I like to develop in the <strong>backend</strong> using Java and Nodejs.
+Also, during my practice and studies, I realized that I was interested in <strong>DevOps</strong>.
+I am trying to improve myself in these areas.
+I am a person who enjoys research, who likes to be intertwined with technology, teamwork and generating ideas together.</p>

 ## Connect with me
 <div align="center">